apache888/EmulationTask/README.md

 # EmulationTask
-Emulation of CRUD price list
+Emulation of CRUD price list, in memory implementation